RudolfCardinal/pdn_project_allocation/README.rst

     encourages fishing for the "right" result from the operator's perspective).
   - Improved README.
   - Options to use the AIM2007 algorithms, as above.
+  - Options to enforce stability via the MIP approach, and to try that but fall back to the overall "least dissatisfaction" approach (now the default).